francescovallone/serinus-docs/overview/controllers.md

-# Controller
+# Controllers

-The controller is responsible for handling incoming *requests* and returning a *response* to the client.
+The controllers are responsible for handling incoming *requests* and returning a *response* to the client.

 A controller is a class decorated with `@Controller()` and extends `SerinusController` that contains the routes and the logic to handle the requests.